 This year’s new production will be the tenth in a row.
 As the previous competition did not award the first prize, the opera was chosen by two excellent singers who shared the 2nd prize – Armenian bass Sargis Bazhbeuk-Melikyan and Ukrainian soprano Hanna Tverdova.
 They will perform Selim and Fiorilla in PromFest’s new production of Rossini’s “Il turco in Italia” by G.Rossini.

 Besides the Competition and the new opera production, there will feature a workshop for singers hold usually by the chairman of the Competition.
 Also, video recordings of previous performances will be screened, various concerts, as well as lections, useful for young singers and sometimes even some thematic exhibitions, will be programmed.

 Among the world-famous opera artists, Barbara Hendricks, Irina Arkhipova, Sergey Leiferkus, Alexandr Vedernikov, and Evgeny Nesterenko have performed at Promfest.
 But also the famous Lithuanian bass Vladimiras Prudnikovas, the tenor of the Mariinsky Theater Alexandr Dedik, and Estonian legendary bass Mati Palm.
 The masterclasses have been conducted by legendary singers such as Edda Moser, Dolora Zajick, Teresa Zylis-Gara, Ileana Cotrubas, Karan Armstrong, and Luana DeVol.

-PromFest was created in order to broaden the creative opportunities for young opera singers, to bring high-level operatic artists to Estonia, and to help develop the image of Estonia within the world of opera and thereby expand cultural tourism and bring younger generations of Estonians closer to opera.
+PromFest was created in 2005 in order to broaden the creative opportunities for young opera singers, to bring high-level operatic artists to Estonia, and to help develop the image of Estonia within the world of opera and thereby expand cultural tourism and bring younger generations of Estonians closer to opera.

-The artistic director of PromFest is conductor Erki Pehk.
+The Artistic Director of PromFest is conductor Erki Pehk.